Naitreey/notes-and-knowledge/cs/javascript/language.rst

 data types
 ==========

-- 7 builtin primitive types.
+- 7 builtin types.
+Null, Undefined, String, Number, Boolean, Symbol, Object.

+  All types except object are primitives.

 - Unlike python, object is just one of the basic builtin types.
   In other words, string, number, etc. are all distinct types